zabbix/zabbix/templates/media/maximo_service_request/README.md

 - In the *Alerts* > *Media types* section, import the `media_maximo_service_request.yaml` file.

 2. Open the imported **IBM Maximo Service Request** media type and set the following webhook parameters:
-- `api_endpoint` - the address of IBM Maximo Service Request endpoint
+- `api_endpoint` - the address of the IBM Maximo Service Request endpoint.
-- `api_key` - the key to access API
+- `api_key` - the key to access the API.
 - `reported_priority` - optional.
-Reported priority to create service request with.
-Leave empty to use event severity from Zabbix.
+Reported priority to create the Service Request with.
+Leave empty to use the event severity from Zabbix.
 - `use_oslc_format` - optional, boolean. `true` to use OSLC API, `false` to use REST API.
-Default value - `yes`.
+Default value - `true`.

 3. Click the *Enabled* checkbox to enable the media type and click the *Update* button to save the webhook settings.

 4. Create a Zabbix user and add media:
   - To create a new user, go to the *Users* > *Users* section and click the *Create user* button in the top-right corner.
 In the *User* tab, fill in all the required fields (marked with red asterisks).
-  - Make sure this user has access to all the hosts for which you would like problem notifications to be sent to **IBM Maximo Service Request**.
+  - Make sure this user has access to all the hosts for which you would like problem notifications to be sent to IBM Maximo Service Request.
-  - In the *Media* tab, click *Add* and select **IBM Maximo Service Request** from the *Type* drop-down list.
+  - In the *Media* tab, click *Add* and select *IBM Maximo Service Request* from the *Type* drop-down list.
-  - In the *Send to* field, specify the `classstructureid` - classification ID to create service request under.
+  - In the *Send to* field, specify the `classstructureid` - the classification ID under which to create the Service Request.

 5. Done!
 You can now start using this media type in actions and send notifications.